Mirkazemi/CollaborativeCoding/Tutorial.md

 d5817901ca4877ae50a4334e0a7df0b92cbb62b2 Adding German and French versions of Hello world.
 5d6f059b2cea94c0c4369c20c1883e03f5e6f314 adding helloworld.py to the code
 ```
-Now we can have overview on all version of our code.
-In the first version, we have a helloworld code.
+Now we can have an overview on all versions of our code.
+In the first version, we have a hello world code.
 In the second version, the french and german versions of the hello world were added and in the last one the output of all codes are changed.

 ### Moving between different version of a code
 Whenever you make a commit Git takes a snapshot of your repository so you can ask Git to recall the previous version of your code.
-For example, at momment your code can print "langauge: Hello World" in three langauges of english, german and french.
-Perhaps your colleague asks you for the previous version of the code that only prints "Hello World" in three langauges.
+For example, at the moment your code can print "language: Hello World" in three languages of english, german and french.
+Perhaps your colleague asks you for the previous version of the code that only prints "Hello World" in three languages.
 You do not need to edit your code to that version.
 Git memorizes every commits and you can ask Git to recall that version of your code using related hash:

 ```console
 $ git checkout d5817901ca4877ae50a4334e0a7df0b92cbb62b2
 ```
-Now the all the files are changed to the previous version.
+Now all the files are changed to the previous version.
 Let's check it and see the content of the files:
 ```console
 $ cat *.py
 ```